Vietnam.vn - Nền tảng quảng bá Việt Nam

 The film celebrates Viet Huong's 30-year career.

 This comes from many reasons, but the biggest is that the character lacks a “goal” throughout the development path in a film script.
-Building Mrs. Le as the main character, but Ghost does not answer the question of what the character needs and wants.
+Building Mrs. Le as the main character, but Ghost skin does not answer the question of what the character needs and wants.
 Further, why must he act like that.

 Mrs. Le works as a corpse collector, the director tells the audience that early on.
-However, why the character chose this profession, and what kept her in the profession for so long, has not been properly explained.
-Perhaps, the audience only gets a clue through a vague flashback scene, along with the line "the profession chose me, I didn't choose the profession".
-That is, according to Mrs. Le, she works as a corpse collector because of "a reason": this profession "chose" her after the character personally brought her drowned husband to shore.
+However, why the character chose this profession, and what kept her in this profession for so long, has not been properly explained.
+Perhaps, the audience only gets a clue through a vague flashback scene, along with the line "the profession chose me, I did not choose the profession".
+That is, according to Mrs. Le, she works as a corpse collector because "there is a reason": this profession "chose" her after the character personally brought her drowned husband to shore.

 At least three times, the character was advised to quit her job.
-In it, the doctor (played by Trung Dan) once told her, “You and your family must be careful” after learning that she had offended the ghost.
+In it, the doctor (played by Trung Dan) once told her, “You and your family must be careful” after knowing that she had offended the ghost.
 However, the only response was unbelievable indifference from Mrs. Le.
-Even though she witnessed many tragic drowning cases every day, knew the story of the ghost pulling the leg that was being passed around by the villagers, or even when she saw Nhung fearfully recounting the story of being kidnapped by a strange woman, Mrs. Le remained indifferent to her daughter’s safety.
+Even though she witnessed many tragic drowning cases every day, knew clearly the story of the ghost pulling the leg that was being passed around by the villagers, or even when she saw Nhung fearfully recounting the story of being kidnapped by a strange woman, Mrs. Le was still indifferent to her daughter’s safety.

-Viewers cannot help but wonder what the character's true concerns are, and whether there is a secret behind Mrs. Le's disregard for the happiness of her small family to do dangerous work.
+Viewers cannot help but wonder what the character's real concerns are, and whether there is a secret behind Mrs. Le's disregard for the happiness of her small family to do dangerous work.
 Both of these details were actually forgotten by the screenwriter.

-Instead of delving into the inner self of the character on the journey to discover the mysteries and hidden corners of the profession of exterminator, the film is bogged down in the journey to rescue the child with boring scare scenes, old and predictable staging, giving the feeling of horror films from decades ago.
-The psychological development of Mrs. Le would have left a deeper impression, if the director had shown the audience how the journey of working affects the character, or how those challenges push the character to the limit of struggle and move forward.
+Instead of delving into the inner self of the character on the journey to discover the mysteries and hidden corners of the profession of exterminating corpses, the film is bogged down in the journey to rescue the child with boring scare scenes, old and predictable staging, giving the feeling of horror films from decades ago.
+The psychological development of Mrs. Le would have left a deeper impression if the director had shown the audience how the journey of working affects the character, or how those challenges push the character to the limit of struggle and move forward.

 Source